 Most of us know UPS, United Parcel Service.
 Most of us know it because we get packages from them all the time.
 They are, in fact, the world’s largest package delivery service.
 So, their job, their Red Thread, is to get something from here to there as fast, efficiently as possible.
 Now, how do they do that?
 Well, you would rightly assume that they figure out what’s the best route.
 How do I, what’s the shortest distance from here to there?

-So, let’s stop and think about that for a minute: UPS’s main goal is to get something from here to there as fast as possible.
-That’s the problem they solve, but they believe, to their core, that the best way to do that, the most efficient way to do that, is to make sure that it’s efficient in every way.
-In other words, it’s not just fast, it’s not just the shortest route, but that they’re also looking at things like, how do we minimize wait times?
-How do we minimize the likelihood that a driver might get in an accident?
+So, let’s stop and think about that for a minute.
+UPS’s main goal is to get something from here to there as fast as possible.
+That’s the problem they solve.
+But they believe that the best way to do that is to make sure that it’s efficient in every way.
+In other words, it’s not just fast, it’s not just the shortest route.They’re also looking at other things.
+How do we minimize wait times?
+How do we minimize the likelihood that a driver might get into an accident?